reyeshl/api-connect-discovery/README.md

 Generating models from views just add the property   {"views":true} to the options in the call back function.

-# Model generation from RAW sql in Oracle
+# Model generation from RAW SQL in Oracle
 oracle loopback connector is based on  ORACLEDB  nodejs library.
 Adding a model from plain sql is very simpel as    modifying the modelname.js file as adding mixins. updating this libray with one example later.